harishconti/heal-log/BETA_RELEASE_NOTES.md

 ## 🙏 Thank You!

-We appreciate you taking the time to test Clinic OS Lite.
+We appreciate you taking the time to test PatientLog.
 Your feedback directly shapes the future of this app.

 **Beta testing rewards:**
 - Early access to new features